Great Adventure Down Under

 Day 17 - Cairns to Sydney

-This morning, enjoy a special visit to Cairns Tropical Zoo for your chance to see koalas doing what they do best—eating, sleeping, and looking adorabe.
+This morning, enjoy a special visit to Hartley's Crocodile Adventures for your chance to see koalas doing what they do best—eating, sleeping, and looking adorabe.
 There’s also the chance to meet Australia’s other native animals.
 Before your visit ends, you’ll have your picture taken with a koala!
 Afterward, fly to Sydney, the largest city in Australia.
 (B)

 Day 18 - Sydney

 Explore one of the world's most beautiful cities.
 Visit the Sydney Opera House, a UNESCO World Heritage Site, for a guided tour of its interior and theaters.
 Travel to Mrs. Macquarie's Chair in the city's Botanic Gardens for a great photo opportunity and sweeping views of the harbor, Opera House, and Harbour Bridge.
 Visit world-famous Bondi Beach for an insider's tour of the local favorite-Bondi Surf Bathers' Life Saving Club with one of the lifesavers.
 Lunch today is at the North Bondi Returned Servicemen's Leagues Club, located on Bondi Beach.
 Learn the history of this special place and the courageous "Rats of Tobruk" while enjoying sweeping waterfront views and delicious food.
-Afterward, a cruise on Sydney Harbour highlights some of the city's suburbs and the historic Rocks area, home to Sydney's original convicts.
-For a truly memorable experience, enjoy lunch as you cruise on Sydney Harbour.
+Afterward, a cruise on Sydney Harbour highlights some of the city's best views.
 (B)

 Day 19 - Sydney